CenterforBigData/ATR-data-code/README.md

 ### 3. Decomposition with RobustSTL
 Before training the TFT model, the dataset should be pre-processed using the RobustSTL decomposition model.
 This involves breaking down the 'tourist' column into three components: 'Trend', 'Seasonal', and 'Resid'.
 These components, when summed, reconstruct the original 'tourist' data.
 The entire decomposition process is encapsulated in the `RobustSTL` folder. ***If you intend to use your dataset or wish to reprocess our dataset, please follow the instructions in this step for data preparation.
 Otherwise, you may proceed directly to step 4.***

 Within this folder, the `main.py` file is the primary script for executing the decomposition.
-To use this script, run the following command line:
+To use this script, first navigate to the `RobustSTL` folder's directory in your command line interface.
+Then, run the following command:
 ```
-python script.py --input_file "path_to_your_data_file.xlsx" --output_file "decomposed_output.xlsx" --season_len 50 --reg1 10 --reg2 0.5 --K 3 --H 5 --ds1 10 --ds2 0.5
+python main.py --input_file "path_to_your_data_file.xlsx" --output_file "decomposed_output.xlsx" --season_len 50 --reg1 10 --reg2 0.5 --K 3 --H 5 --ds1 10 --ds2 0.5
 ```
 The arguments can be found in the `decomposition_configurations.txt` file within the same folder.